Peter Navarro: Trade deficits

 Navarro is a proponent of the notion that trade deficits are bad in and of themselves, a view which is widely rejected by trade experts and economists.
 In a white paper co-authored with Wilbur Ross, Navarro stated, "when a country runs a trade deficit by importing more than it exports, this subtracts from growth."
 In a Wall Street Journal op-ed defending his views, Navarro stated, "If we are able to reduce our trade deficits through tough, smart negotiations, we should be able to increase our growth."

 Harvard University economics professor Gregory Mankiw has said that Navarro's views on the trade deficit are based on the kind of mistakes that "even a freshman at the end of ec 10 knows."
 Tufts University professor Daniel W. Drezner said about Navarro's op-ed, "as someone who's written on this topic I could not for the life of me understand his reasoning".
 According to Tyler Cowen, "close to no one" in the economics profession agrees with Navarro's idea that a trade deficit is bad in and of itself.
 Nobel laureate Angus Deaton described Navarro's attitude on trade deficits as "an old-fashioned mercantilist position."

 The Economist has described Navarro's views on the trade deficit as "dodgy economics", while the Financial Times has described them as "poor economics".
 Economists Scott Sumner, Olivier Blanchard, and Phil Levy have also criticized Navarro's views on the trade deficit.
 Dan Ikenson, director of the Cato Institute's Herbert A. Stiefel Center for Trade Policy Studies, goes so far as to call Navarro a "charlatan" and says that "99.9 per cent of respectable economists would eschew" what he says: "He says imports deduct from output, and he calls that accounting identity the 'economic growth formula'.
 He thinks that for every dollar we import, our GDP is reduced by a dollar.
 I don't know how he got his PhD at Harvard."

 Personal life

 In 2001, Navarro married Leslie Lebon, a California architect.
 The couple lived in Laguna Beach, with Lebon's son from a previous marriage, while Navarro was a professor at UC Irvine.
 In late 2018, Lebon filed for divorce in Orange County.
 Their divorce became final in December 2020.
-At the Republican National Convention in July 2024, Navarro announced that he was engaged to a woman named Bonnie.
+At the Republican National Convention in July 2024, Navarro announced that he was engaged to Bonnie Brenner.
+They married at Mar-a-Lago in March 2026.